-In May 2014, option awards were granted to 70 U.S., Ireland, UK and Australia employees to purchase a total of 39,000 shares at exercise prices of \$49.18 or \$50.72.
-2,200 of those shares have been cancelled as of the end of February 2015.
+No option awards were made in 2017.
+In November 2016, option awards were granted to 41 U.S., Ireland, UK, Canada and Australia employees to purchase a total of 28,000 shares at an exercise price of \$58.50 per share.
+11,450 of those shares have been cancelled as of March 2018.

 Employee and director options vest over a four-year period, with a ten-year exercise period.
-Management expects to recommend additional options be awarded on an annual basis to the Company's key employees based on its belief that sharing ownership of the Company with those who help create its success is the best way to assure growth in shareholder value.
+Management expects to recommend additional options be awarded on an annual basis to the Company's key employees based on its belief that sharing ownership of the Company with those who help create its success is the best way to assure growth in stockholder value.

 (4) Retirement Plans.
-The Company has sponsored a 401(k) retirement plan for U.S. employees since 1985, a contributory retirement plan for Irish employees since 1998, an acquired contributory retirement plan for Femcare UK employees since March 2011, and a contributory retirement plan for Femcare AUS employees since December 2013.
-The Compensation and Benefits Committee believes that a continuance of the retirement plans is consistent with ensuring a stable employment base by helping to provide Company employees with a vehicle to build long-term financial security.
-In 2014, the Company contributed and paid administrative costs at a total expense, including all of its subsidiaries, of about \$178,500.
-For 2015, the Board of Directors has approved continuing the retirement plan contributions on the same basis as in 2014.
+The Company has sponsored a 401(k) retirement plan for U.S. employees since 1985, a contributory retirement plan for Irish employees since 1998, a contributory retirement plan for Femcare UK employees since 2011, a contributory retirement plan for Femcare Australia employees since 2013, and a contributory retirement plan for Femcare Canada employees since 2017.
+In addition to meeting statutory requirements, the Compensation and Benefits Committee believes that a continuance of the retirement plans is consistent with ensuring a stable employment base by helping to provide Company employees with a vehicle to build long-term financial security.
+In 2017, the Company contributed and paid administrative costs at a total expense, including all of its subsidiaries, of \$159,000.
+For 2018, the Board of Directors has approved continuing the retirement plan contributions on the same basis as in 2017.

 (5) Group Benefit Plans.
 In the U.S., the Company provides group medical, dental and life insurance benefit plans for its employees.
 For U.S. employees, the health benefits plan is consistent with selffunded group plans offered by other companies.
 The portion of the monthly premium cost is paid by U.S. plan participants on a graduated scale so that higher paid employees pay a higher premium.
-In Ireland, the UK and Australia, employees do not pay premiums, and are provided medical and life coverages consistent with benefits provided to employees of similar companies.
+In Ireland, the UK, Canada and Australia, employees do not pay premiums, and are provided medical and life coverages consistent with benefits provided to employees of similar companies.